TEWODROS-D12/TEWODROS-D12/README.md

 - 🔭 I’m currently working on Graphics Design , Website and Mobile Application Development and Electronics Maintenance.
 - 🌱 I’m currently learning on Alx
 - 💬 Ask me about programming and Graphics
-- 📫 How to reach me:
+- 📫 How to reach me: use email or telegram
 - 😄 Pronouns: Tedy